 AIKON provides tools to correct automated detections:

 The similarity interface displays ranked matches for each region.
-Researchers can classify correspondences and build validated networks.
+Researchers can classify correspondences to build validated networks.

 Annotated matches enable propagation: if A matches B and B matches C, then A and C form a propagated similarity.
 This helps reveal annotation inconsistencies and discover new connections.